IFTTT Pro

 UPDATE: After complaints by users, IFTTT has now said that Pro customers can pay whatever monthly price they like for life, as long as they decide before October 7.
 IFTTT had previously said the user-decided price would only last for 12 months, before switching to $9.99 a month.
 Now, so long as you switch to the Pro plan by October 7, you can pay as little as $1.99 a month (or whatever you like above that) for life.

 Users have until October 7 to pick their price.
 Those who upgrade to IFTTT Pro after that date will have to pay $9.99 a month.
-IFTTT has since said it is working on a way for users to try the Pro tier for free for a limited time, to see if it right for their needs.
+IFTTT has since said it is working on a way for users to try the Pro tier for free for a limited time to see if it is right for their needs.

 What's new with IFTTT Pro

 Tibbets explained how the Pro features could be used by an applet designed to trigger when you have finished work for the evening.
-"For example, a Pro can create an applet that in the evening queries both their Google Calendar and Slack before deciding to turn on their Philips Hue lights and play their favorite Spotify playlist."
+"For example, a Pro can create an applet that queries both their Google Calendar and Slack in the evening before deciding to turn on their Philips Hue lights and play their favorite Spotify playlist."

 IFTTT Pro upgrade promptIFTTT users with more than three applets are shown this messageGearBrain